 What is your research project about?

-My current research project looks at how rural general practitioners can be advocates for change, with a particular focus on clinical waste reduction in rural health services.
+My current research project looks at how rural general practitioners can be advocates for change.

 What was your motivation for the project?